AxonIQ/reference-guide/axon-server/administration/replication-groups.md

 All nodes serving a particular context maintain a complete copy, with a “replication leader” in control of the distributed transaction.
 The leader is determined by elections, following the [RAFT protocol](https://raft.github.io/).
 An important consequence has to do with those elections: nodes need to be able to win them, or at least feel the support of a clear majority i.e. To have a valid leader for a context, a _**majority of the nodes must be active**_ \(e.g. when you have a cluster with 3 nodes, you need at least 2 active nodes, for a cluster of 4 nodes you would need 3 active nodes\).‌ The leader orchestrates the distributed transaction \(i.e. replication of data between the nodes\) and confirms to clients when transactions are committed.

-While an Axon Server cluster does not need to have an odd number of nodes, every individual replication leader does, to prevent the chance for a draw in an election.
-This also holds for the internal context named “\_admin”, which is used by the admin nodes and stores the cluster structure data.
-As a consequence most clusters will have an odd number of nodes, and will keep functioning as long as a majority \(for a particular context\) is responding and storing events.
+While an Axon Server cluster does not need to have an odd number of nodes, every individual replication group does, to prevent the chance for a draw in an election.
+This also holds for the internal replication group named “\_admin”, which is used by the admin nodes and stores the cluster structure data.
+As a consequence most clusters will have an odd number of nodes, and will keep functioning as long as a majority \(for a particular replication group\) is responding and storing events.

 ### Special Replication Group